Charles Hinkle

-Charles Phillip Hinkle (born March 11, 1988) is an American professional basketball player who plays for Nacional of the Liga Uruguaya de Básquetbol.
+Charles Phillip Hinkle (born March 11, 1988) is an American professional basketball player who plays for Franca Basquetebol Clube of the Novo Basquete Brasil.
 Born in the Los Angeles area, he played high school basketball at Los Alamitos High School before moving to Hebron Academy.
 He then joined Vanderbilt University to play for the Commodores and redshirted his freshman season.
 After receiving limited playing time, he transferred to the American Eagles for his final two years and was one of the top NCAA Division I scorers as a senior.

 Immediately following his college career, Hinkle played for İstanbulspor in Turkey and Soproni KC in Hungary.
 In 2013–14, he spent time with the Israel club Hapoel Kiryat Tivon/Megido and in the Drew League.
 Hinkle was picked by the Los Angeles D-Fenders at the 2014 NBA Development League Draft and subsequently competed in the D-League for the D-Fenders and Idaho Stampede.
 In 2015, he began playing in Japan with Niigata Albirex and then Bambitious Nara.
 In 2018, he earned All-NBL Canada Second Team honors for the St. John's Edge.